The Hull-White Model under Volatility Uncertainty: Related Bond Market

-for $\alpha^T,\gamma^T,\beta^T\in M_G^2(0,T)$.
+for processes $\alpha(T)=(\alpha_t(T))_{0\leq t\leq T}$, $\beta(T)=(\beta_t(T))_{0\leq t\leq T}$, and $\gamma(T)=(\gamma_t(T))_{0\leq t\leq T}$ in $M_G^2(0,T)$.
 This is a technical assumption to make the following definition work.
-In fact, it is satisfied in all of the succeeding scenarios.
-Now the agents can participate in the market by buying and selling a finite number of discounted bonds over the time horizon.
-This means that they can choose a finite number of bonds and decide on how much of them they want to buy or sell to create a portfolio. \begin{df} An admissible market strategy $(\pi,T)$ is a partition
+The assumption is satisfied in all of the succeeding scenarios.
+The agents can participate in the market by choosing a trading strategy to create a portfolio.
+Choosing a market strategy means that they can select a finite number of discounted bonds they want to trade and decide on how much of them they want to buy or sell at each time within the time horizon.
+The value of the related portfolio is the integral of the market strategy with respect to the price processes.
+That means, we implicitly assume that the trading strategy is self-financing. \begin{df} An admissible market strategy $(\pi,T)$ is a couple consisting of a bounded process $\pi=(\pi_t^1,...,\pi_t^n)_{0\leq t\leq\tau}$ in $M_G^2(0,\tau;\mathbb{R}^n)$ and a vector $T=(T_1,...,T_n)\in[0,\tau]^n$ for some $n\in\mathbb{N}$.
+The corresponding portfolio value at terminal time is defined by